 The benefit of dry camping is that some of the most beautiful RV sites are located in the pristine wilderness, untouched and filled with natural wonder.
 They’re attractive and peaceful, but campers have to be ready to live completely off the grid when they take advantage of these sites.
 If your fresh water tanks are full and your batteries are topped off, you shouldn’t have any problem dry camping for a night or two, but it’s a good idea to install some insurance.

 Watching TV or movies at night requires 120-volt electricity.
-If you do not want to fire up the generator, an inverter is an easy and inexpensive option.
+If you don’t want to fire up the generator, an inverter is an easy and inexpensive option.
 An inverter converts the 12-volt DC electricity available from your house batteries and turns it into the 120-volt power you need for a full night of using the TV, VCR, DVD player, video game consoles, or whatever else you’d like to use.
-In other words, an RV inverter installation turns battery power into entertainment.
+In other words, an RV inverter turns battery power into entertainment.

 With the inverter in place, Dave teaches you how the system works to invert power from 12v to 120v, and explains what happens when the system is bypassed.
-Lastly, you’ll learn how long your inverter will last during a single stint, depending upon the condition of your batteries, the size of your battery bank, and what appliances, lights, and other gadgets you’re using.
+Lastly, you’ll learn how long your inverter will last during a single stint, depending on the condition of your batteries, the size of your battery bank, and what appliances, lights, and other gadgets you’re using.

 Thanks to Dave’s guidance, you’ll have no trouble completing this RV inverter installation.
 We recommend that you check out some of our expert tips for using an RV inverter, which will help you optimize the experience.
 You can also dig into the RV Repair Club video archives to discover other essential technology videos, including our repair and maintenance series on such subjects as maintaining your RV batteries.
-If you ever run into any trouble, feel free to send us a message or leave a comment; we’ll get back to you as soon as possible!
+If you ever run into any trouble, feel free to send us a message or leave a comment, and we’ll get back to you as soon as possible!